 - 1. Bulkheads constructed from natural materials, such as protective berms, beach enhancement, or vegetative stabilization are strongly preferred over structural bulkheads constructed from materials such as steel, wood, or concrete.
 Proposals for bulkheads should demonstrate that natural methods are unworkable. - 2.
 Bulkheads should be located, designed, and constructed primarily to prevent damage to the existing primary structure.
-New development that requires bulkheads should be discouraged. - 3.
+New development that requires bulkheads is not permitted except as specifically provided under this Master Program. - 3.
 Shoreline uses should be located in a manner so that a bulkhead is not likely to become necessary in the future. - 4.
 Bulkheads should not be approved as a solution to geo-physical problems such as mass slope failure, sloughing, or landslides.
 Bulkheads should only be approved for the purposes of preventing bank erosion by the Puget Sound.